hingst/layotter/README.md

 Layotter::register_element('text', 'Text_Element');
 ```

-Read the [introduction](http://docs.layotter.com/) or the [installation instructions](http://docs.layotter.com/getting-started/installation/) to get started, or head directly to the [tutorial on how to create an element type](http://docs.layotter.com/basics/element-types/).
+Read the [installation instructions](http://docs.layotter.com/getting-started/installation/) to get started, or head directly to the [tutorial on how to create an element type](http://docs.layotter.com/basics/element-types/).

 ## Some more features you'll enjoy